MechanicalRock/twitter-blurb-generator/module1/index.md

 ### Setting up your git repository

-Next step is to push your application into a git repository.
+The next step is to push your application into a git repository.
 This is required for setting up automatic deployment from every change you push into your main branch (Continuous Deployment).

 **Step1:**
-Go to your github account and create a new repository.
+Go to your GitHub account and create a new repository.
 Take a note of your repository clone url

 > **Note**
 > Make sure to create the new repository under your personal profile not your work organization to avoid permission problems later.

 **Step 2:**
-Go back to the terminal in your visual studio code.
+Go back to the terminal in your Visual Studio Code.
 Make sure you currently are in the app folder that you just created.

-Execute below commands:
+Execute the following commands:

 ```bash
 git init